k-giardchase/anagram_js/README.md

 March 29 2015

 ##Description
-An app that calculates the correct amount of a change for a purchase.
+An app that determines which words out of a list of possible words are anagrams of an word.

 ##Technologies Used
 Javascript <br>